top of page

 SETTING

-As the lifespans of refugee camps worldwide stretch into decades of existence, Kawergosk is a foretoken for the many camps that are becoming permanent settlements.
-The challenges that Islam, Nizar, and their families face here embody a climatic concluding chapter in the refugee crisis macro-story.
+The challenges that Islam, Nizar, and their families face in camp and then in Europe embody a climatic chapter in the refugee crisis macro-story.

 CHAR